-This editorial review web page contains and includes my opinions, suspicions, hunches, best recollections, etc.
+This editorial review web page contains and

 All content contained herein is cleared by my First Amendment attorney.